 Board of Studies aren’t obliged to adopt/implement all recommendations made by an External Examiner.
 However, a strong justification for not adopting the recommendation must be made and outlined in the response template.

 The response template has a section asking the programme director to reflect on the progress attained regarding the previous year’s action plan.
-It is important for Boards of Studies and College Learning and Teaching Committees to monitor their action plans during the academic year.
+It is important for Boards of Studies and College/School Learning and Teaching Committees to monitor their action plans during the academic year.

 Reviewing College/School-wide Issues from External Examiner’s Reports